ravendb/ravendb-python-embedded/labs/03-on-demand-server.md

 package's RavenDB line and caches under `~/.cache/ravendb-embedded`.
 Pass `cache_root` to point it at a directory your CI restores between runs.

-## Why pulling `latest` is fine (on purpose)

-Fetching the `latest` self-contained build for the version line is deliberate.
-A self-contained build bundles its own .NET runtime, so it does not have to match anything on the host: whatever `latest` returns is a server that just runs.
-There is no host .NET compatibility matrix to pin against, which is exactly what makes "grab latest and run" safe here (a framework-dependent build could not make that promise).
-The cache then freezes whatever you first pulled, so later runs stay stable without any extra pinning.
+## Version and host requirements

+The package fetches the latest self-contained build for the installed RavenDB version line.
+Its bundled runtime removes the host .NET compatibility matrix, and the cache keeps later runs on the same downloaded build.

+Automatic downloads support Windows x64/x86, Linux x64/ARM64, and macOS x64/ARM64.
+Unsupported targets fail with an explicit message instead of downloading a build for the wrong architecture.

+Normal RavenDB operating-system dependencies still apply.
+Standard Linux distributions and hosted CI images usually include them; minimal Linux images may need their distribution's ICU package.

 ## Cost to know about